Free-GPGMail/Free-GPGMail/ReadMe.md

-We also publish a copy of the original source packages and execise our right, granted by the open source license, to redistribute the compiled suite without a fee.
+We also publish a copy of the original source packages and execise our right, granted by the open source license, to redistribute the compiled suite without any business involved.
 This does not constitute any endorsement or promotion of our releases by the intermediate copyright holders.

 Depending on supported macOS versions, there are different versions of the plugin available: